 Thank goodness we’ve never heard anyone who’s tried to cut their own face off in an attempt to lift their skin.
 But then, there are many false and weak promises out there.

 Most of these DIY facelift claims are nothing more than a simple face mask or a cosmetic skin care cream that they’re trying to sell.
 These products, whether made from natural ingredients or chemically formulated have absolutely nothing to do with a professional face lift, nor will they ever be able to replicate the results of a surgical facelift.

-Sure, you might experience some good effects such as whitening of skin, reducing of some fine lines, and you may even feel a little tightening here and there.
-But these effects are generally very ‘minimal’ and won’t necessarily be enough to combat your body’s natural ageing process.
+Sure, you might experience some good effects such as whitening of skin, reducing some fine lines, and you may even feel a little tightening here and there.
+But these effects are generally very ‘minimal’ and won’t necessarily be enough to combat your body’s natural aging process.

 Why do you think “rich” celebrities such as Sharon Osbourne and Nicole Kidman have used some types of plastic surgeries to maintain their youth?
 It’s not like they can’t afford the world’s most expensive cosmetic range…you see?

 And then you hear about products such as the wrinkle up tape that’s selling for over $30.

 That by simply taping up your face for 15 mins each day, you can somehow miraculously stretch your skin back to its former buoyant self?
 Seriously??

 At least this lady knows that the result is temporary at best…

 Perhaps you’re better off just doing some facial exercises.
 This way, you’ll at least be working your face muscles and you will feel some tightening sensation.

 But if you’re looking for a ‘long lasting’ way of reducing sagging and wrinkles on your face, your best bet is to visit a facelift surgeon.
 The only question is how long will the effect last and we felt Dr Kevin Sadati had the best response.